Lily Pérez

-Lily Jovanka Pérez San Martín (born 10 May 1963) is a Chilean publicist and politician.

-She served a councilor for La Florida from 1992 to 1996, a national deputy for District 26 from 1998 to 2006, a deputy for District 36 from 2008 to 2010, and a senator for Constituency 5 from 2010 to 2018.
-In addition, from 2014 to 2018 she was the president of the now-defunct Amplitude party.
+Lily Jovanka Pérez San Martín (born May 10, 1963) is a Chilean publicist and politician.
+She served as a councilor for La Florida from 1992 to 1996, a deputy for District 26 from 1998 to 2006, a deputy for District 36 from 2008 to 2010, and a senator for Constituency 5 from 2010 to 2018.
+Furthermore, she was the president of the now-defunct Amplitude party from 2014 to 2018.

-Biography
+Early life and career

-Lilia Pérez was born in Santiago on 10 May 1963, the daughter of Samuel Manuel Pérez Baeza and Liliana Beatriz San Martín Zavala.
-She later changed her legal name to Lily.
+Liliana Pérez was born on 10 May 1963 in Santiago.
+She is the daughter of Samuel Manuel Pérez Baeza and Liliana Beatriz San Martín Zavala.
+Later, she changed her legal name to Lily.
 She completed her primary and secondary schooling at the Hebrew Institute.
-She graduated as a publicist from the University of the Pacific, and earned a postgraduate degree in political philosophy at Gabriela Mistral University.
+She graduated as a publicist from the University of the Pacific and earned a postgraduate degree in political philosophy from Gabriela Mistral University.